Hasan ibn Ali: Lifetime of Muhammad

 Hasan was raised in Muhammad's household until his death, when Hasan was aged seven.
 Early sources widely report Muhammad's love for Hasan and his brother Husayn, saying that Muhammad allowed the boys to climb on his back while he was prostrate in prayer, and interrupted a sermon to pick up Hasan after he fell.
 Hasan later recalled an incident where his grandfather took a date from him, and explained to him that receiving alms (sadaqa) was forbidden for his family.
+Both Hasan and Husayn were named by Muhammad.
+The family formed from the marriage of Ali and Fatima was praised many times by Muhammad.
+In events such as Mubahala and the hadith of the Ahl al-Kisa, Muhammad referred to this family as the Ahl al-bayt.
+In the Quran, in many cases, such as the verse of purification, the ahl al-bayt has been praised.

+Numerous hadith shows Muhammad's love for Hasan and Husayn, such as carrying them on his shoulders or putting them on his chest and kissing them on their bellies.
+Some of these reports imply a slight preference of Muhammad for Hasan over Husayn, or pointing out that Hasan was more similar to his grandfather.
+A widely reported hadith in the canonical Sunni collection Sunan al-Tirmidhi, attributed to Muhammad, states Hasan and Husayn as the sayyids (“chiefs”) of the youth of Paradise.

+Muhammad: "Hasan and Husayn are the masters of the youth of Paradise.
+Whoever loves them loves me and whoever hates them hates me.
+Husayn is from me, and I am from Husayn.
+God loves whoever loves Husayn.
+Indeed, Husayn is the Lamp of Guidance and the Ark of Salvation."

 A saying of the prophet (hadith) that was recorded in the canonical Sunni hadith collections Sunan al-Tirmidhi and Sunan ibn Majah names Hasan and Husayn as "the two sayyids (lit. 'chiefs' or 'lords') of the youth in paradise" (Arabic: Sayyidā Shabāb Ahl al-Janna).
 Madelung adds that this hadith is widely reported, while Veccia Vaglieri notes that its authenticity was disputed by the Umayyad Caliph Marwan.
 The Sunan ibn Majah and the canonical Shia source Kitab al-Irshad narrate the prophetic hadith "He who has loved Hasan and Husayn has loved me and he who has hated them has hated me."
 Similarly, the Sunan al-Tirmidhi ascribes to Muhammad the saying "Whoever loves me and loves these two [Hasan and Husayn] and loves their mother and father [Fatima and Ali], will be with me in my station on the Day of Resurrection."